crytic/building-secure-contracts/not-so-smart-contracts/cosmos/non_determinism/README.md

 ## Example

-Below we can see iteration over a `amounts` `map`.
-If `k.GetPool` fails for more than one `asset`, then different nodes will fail with different errors, causing chain to halt.
+Below we can see an iteration over a `amounts` `map`.
+If `k.GetPool` fails for more than one `asset`, then different nodes will fail with different errors, causing the chain to halt.

 ```go
 func (k msgServer) CheckAmounts(goCtx context.Context, msg *types.MsgCheckAmounts) (*types.MsgCheckAmountsResponse, error) {